Blog · Apr 24, 2026

 A Simple, One-Time Solution

-Active Now is a $9.99 one-time purchase.
+Active Now is a one-time purchase.
 You pay once, download the app, and it's yours to use as long as you need it.
 There's no subscription, no recurring charge, no trial period that expires.
-For the cost of two coffees, you solve the idle status problem permanently.
+One purchase solves the idle status problem permanently.

 The setup takes less than a minute.
 Download, install, configure your work hours if you want them, and you're done.
 The next time you're in a day full of back-to-back calls, your status stays active without you thinking about it.
 Your team sees you as present because you are present.
 The technology finally reflects reality.